frictionlessdata/tableschema-js/README.md

 `cast`: every `string` value will be casted using `email` format, `number` will be tried as a `currency` format, and `date` - as `any` format

-## Changelog

-Here described only breaking and the most important changes.
-The full changelog could be found in nicely formatted [commit history](https://github.com/frictionlessdata/tableschema-js/commits/master).

-### v1.0

-This version includes various big changes.
-A migration guide is under development and will be published here.

 ## Contributing

 The project follows the [Open Knowledge International coding standards](https://github.com/okfn/coding-standards).
 There are common commands to work with the project: